Michael Palin

-Palin wrote most of his comedic material with fellow Python member Terry Jones.
-Before Monty Python, they had worked on other shows including the Ken Dodd Show, The Frost Report, and Do Not Adjust Your Set.
-Palin appeared in some of the most famous Python sketches, including "Argument Clinic", "Dead Parrot sketch", "The Lumberjack Song", "The Spanish Inquisition", "Bicycle Repair Man" and "The Fish-Slapping Dance".
+Palin started in television working on programmes including the Ken Dodd Show, The Frost Report, and Do Not Adjust Your Set.
+He joined Monty Python's Flying Circus (1969–1974) alongside John Cleese, Eric Idle, Terry Gilliam, Terry Jones, and Graham Chapman.
+He acted in some of the most famous Python sketches, including "Argument Clinic", "Dead Parrot sketch", "The Lumberjack Song", "The Spanish Inquisition", "Bicycle Repair Man", and "The Fish-Slapping Dance".
 Palin continued to work with Jones away from Python, co-writing Ripping Yarns.

-He has also appeared in several films directed by fellow Python Terry Gilliam and made notable appearances in other films such as A Fish Called Wanda (1988), for which he won the BAFTA Award for Best Actor in a Supporting Role.
-He also began a new career as a travel writer and travel documentarian in programmes broadcast on the BBC.
+Palin co-wrote and starred in Monty Python and the Holy Grail (1975), Life of Brian (1979) and The Meaning of Life (1983).
+For his performance in A Fish Called Wanda (1988) he received the BAFTA Award for Best Actor in a Supporting Role.
+Other notable films include Jabberwocky (1977), Time Bandits (1981), The Missionary (1982), A Private Function (1984), Brazil (1985), Fierce Creatures (1997), and The Death of Stalin (2017).

+Since 1980, Palin has made numerous television travel documentaries and is a widely recognised writer and presenter.
+He has been a travel writer and travel documentarian in programmes broadcast on the BBC.
 His journeys have taken him across the world, including the North and South Poles, the Sahara, the Himalayas, Eastern Europe, and Brazil; in 2018, he visited North Korea, documenting his visit to the isolated country in a series broadcast on Channel 5.

-In a 2005 poll to find The Comedians' Comedian, Palin was voted the 30th favourite by fellow comedians and comedy insiders.
-From 2009 to 2012 he was President of the Royal Geographical Society.
-On 12 May 2013, Palin was made a BAFTA fellow, the highest honour that is conferred by the organisation.
-Having been appointed a CBE for services to television in the 2000 New Year Honours, Palin received a knighthood in the 2019 New Year Honours for services to travel, culture and geography.
+Palin visited Nigeria in 2023 to make a travel documentary that was aired in 2024.
+From 2009 to 2012 he was president of the Royal Geographical Society.